magic3584/magic3584/README.md

 🙋‍♂️ Hi, I'm Lugick Wang, an iOS developer in Beijing, China.

-🐶 I like music and games, and I'm learning 🏊‍♂️
+🐶 I like music and games, and I'm learning to 🏊‍♂️

 👨‍💻 Learning algorithms